textileio/community/docs/a-tour-of-textile.md

 This new account is not an existing contact.
 So, your peer will ask the network for its contact info.
 You can confirm that, yes, you'd like to add this account to your local contacts, and send it an invite to your thread.

+!!! hint
+    You just created an "account-to-account" invite, which is useful between existing account.
+"External" invites are useful when you want to invite a friend over another channel like SMS.
+See `textile invites create --help` for more.

 Next, we'll pretend that we are the second account and accept the invite.
 You should see a [notification](/a-tour-of-textile/#notifications) that you were invited to a thread in the daemon output.

 ```